sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

    }
    ```

-1. ??
-The following line gets red-colored
+1. *The following line gets red-colored.
+It was because
+   build.gradle is not refreshed.

    ```
    import org.flywaydb.gradle.task.FlywayMigrateTask